House envy: it stops you in your tracks and it makes you think….

 House envy is the almost impossible pursuit of perfection.

 This calls into question the unholy alliance of how design, marketing and business continually push new trends to create consumer demand.
-With focus on the ‘new’ this naturally generates a lot of waste.

 House envy goes so deep that we can fall in love with a house that we have never been to – and/or doesn’t actually exist.

-The good news is … house envy changes as we get older.
+House envy changes as we get older.

-At the age of nine I used to dream that just about any National Trust property with stables and orangerie, ballroom and grand sitting rooms might one day be mine.
+I used to dream that just about any National Trust property with stables and orangerie, ballroom and grand sitting rooms might one day be mine.

 Now I just think: the upkeep… the bills…all those empty rooms to clean and to heat!

 I appreciate rather than envy the quality of a space and the skills in putting it all together.
-I can admire admire a beautiful home without seeing myself living there.
+I can admire a beautiful home without seeing myself living there.

-Through lived experience I have a more practical and realistic sense of what I want and need and can afford in a home.
+Through my lived experience I have a more practical and realistic sense of what I want and need and can afford in a home.
 Most of all: I know how lucky I am to have a home when so many people do not..

 Perhaps the answer to house envy is a a residential cruise?
 Or cat sitting – whereby you get to live in someone else’s beautiful house and get paid for it.

-Escape from reality and live the life by the pool, on the mountaintop, in the castle..
+Or you can escape from reality and live the life by the pool, on the mountaintop, in the castle..
 That amazing Air BnB can be yours just for a day.